stomp/stomp-spec/src/stomp-specification-1.2.md

 `text/html;charset=utf-16` SHOULD be used if your sending an html body in UTF-16 encoding.
 The `;charset=<encoding>` SHOULD also get appended to any non `text/` mime types which can be interpreted as text.
 A good example of this would be a UTF-8 encoded XML.
-It's `content-type` SHOULD get set to `application/xml;charset=utf-8`
+Its `content-type` SHOULD get set to `application/xml;charset=utf-8`

 All STOMP clients and servers MUST support UTF-8 encoding and decoding.
 Therefore,